 We’re expected to arrive at the demographic cliff – a steep drop off in college-aged students in the United States – in four or five years.
 That cliff, caused by the “birth dearth” that started in 2008, will lead to a corresponding decline in college enrollments.

-All regions of the United States will be impacted; however, the population declines will be uneven, varying by states and institution type.
+All regions of the United States will be impacted; however, the population declines will be uneven, varying by state and institution type.

 Using public data and our analytics, we assessed how first-time student enrollments will be impacted by the expected population declines at more than 450 U.S. institutions.
 This report explains how substantially the upcoming demographic cliff and geographic realities will influence your enrollment.